 The ATES system supplies direct cooling in summer as well as low-temperature heating in winter for the evaporators of the heat pumps.
 The heat pumps are located in the plant rooms of the buildings and can provide peak load cooling in summer as well.
-In order to be able to charge enough cold in winter, cooling towers are used to charge additional cold.
+At the start of the project, a thermal unbalance for the aquifer was expected: more heat rejection from cooling than heat abstraction from heating.
+This has proven to be correct.
+In order to be able to charge additional cold in winter, cooling towers have been installed, rejecting heat from the aquifer to the atmosphere in winter.